dharunkrishna06/dharunkrishna06/README.md

 ---

 ### 📚 What I'm Learning:
-- Advanced SQL, Python, and Business Intelligence tools.
+- Machine Learning, Python, and Generative AI pipelines (LangChain, RAG, LLM fine-tuning).
 - Cloud platforms like AWS, GCP, and Databricks for scalable analytics.
 - Improving storytelling and presentation skills for data-driven strategies.